Nozbe/NoOffice.org/_book/one.md

 ---
 part: one
-title: You are probably using your office wrong!
+title: You are using your office wrong!
-subtitle: "Whether your team is in an office or not, it's time for you all to start working the right way."
+subtitle: "Whether your team is in an office or not, it's time for you all to start working differently."
 ---

 * TOC